Happiness, hurt and hugs: Greg Chappell at 70

 "Thankfully, we've been able to."

-After Martin's death, Judy encouraged Greg to open up emotionally, allowing him to build a more open relationship with his kids than he'd had with his father.
-He had "man-to-man talks" with his sons from a young age, which succeeded in bringing them closer together in the same way the poolside talk in Kenmore had with he and Martin.
+After Martin's death, Judy encouraged Greg to open up emotionally, allowing him to build more open relationships with his kids than he'd had with his father.
+He had "man-to-man talks" with his two sons from a young age, which succeeded in bringing them closer together in the same way the poolside talk in Kenmore had with he and Martin.
 There were hugs, too, the physical connection a tangible expression of the warmth they developed.

 "I don't know whether I've achieved that quite so well with our daughter," he adds.
 "But that's also part of the way she dealt with me being absent so much in the early days."